steve3424/meme_generator_udacity/README.md

 - Ingestor

-This is the outward facing class which handles all parsing requests. <br>It maintains a list of available ingestors and dispatches the parse request to the proper ingestor if available.
+This is the outward facing class which handles all parsing requests.
+It maintains a list of available ingestors and dispatches the parse request to the proper ingestor if available.

-### MemeGenerator
+### MemeGenerator Module
 This module uses pillow image library and textwrap to create the final meme given an image path and a quote.

 **MemeEngine.py**

 Contains a class "MemeEngine" which takes in an image url and a quote, then uses pillow library to overlay the quote onto the image as a meme.